 - ¾ cup sour cream, regular or light

 - 1 teaspoon yellow mustard

-- 1/2 teaspoon fresh ground black pepper, or to taste
+- ½ teaspoon freshly ground black pepper, or to taste

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.